-- Alpha Bitch: Jennifer in her first episode.
+- Jennifer in her first episode.
 This gets dropped pretty soon and she is shown hanging around with Ashley all the time.

 - Back to School: When Kevin & Carrie first meet in one of his classes, he notes that she's older than the average college student, and she notes that she's decided to return to school.